amo004/Algorithms/README.md

 ## A couple notes on compatibility

 1. I wrote all of this code in python3.6 and I doubt it  will work on python 2.(whatever).
 About that..
-Python 2 is outdated.. like racism or something.
+Python 2 is outdated.
 Stop using it.

 2. The majority of my visualization stuff depends on `imageio` and `graphviz` which are two packages in Ubuntu repositories as `python3-imagio` and `python3-graphviz`.